No matter what your interests are, we have something for you.

-By participating in our instrumental ensembles, vocal ensembles, Theatre Arts Program or dance, you'll have the opportunity to develop and showcase your talents with students and faculty who share your passion for performance!
-Our program consists entirely of non-performing arts majors.
-All of our students are here studying something else and want to keep music, theatre, or dance a part of their lives.
+By participating in our instrumental ensembles, choir programs, Theatre Arts Program or dance, you'll have the opportunity to develop and showcase your talents with students and faculty who share your passion for performance!
+Our program brings together performing arts majors and non-performing arts majors, who are here studying something else and want to keep music, theatre, or dance a part of their lives.

 For those that want to take their interest even further, we offer a BA in Theatre Arts with concentrations in acting and musical theatre as well as a dance minor, theatre arts minor and a music minor with interesting and exciting courses as well as private lessons in all instruments and voice parts.
 Our classroom courses, also open to all majors, will teach you about all kinds of fascinating music, classical to contemporary, new and old.